codeyourinfra/codeyourinfra/check_server_log_files/README.md

 ## Test

 First of all, run the command `$ vagrant up`, in order to turn on the **jenkins server**.
-After that, execute the command `$ ansible-playbook playbook-jenkins-logs.yml -u vagrant -k -i hosts`, and type the **SSH password** *vagrant*.
+After that, execute the command `$ ansible-playbook playbook-jenkins-logs.yml -i hosts`.
 Finally, open your web browser and access the Jenkins log files through the **URL** http://192.168.33.10/logs/jenkins.
 Alternativelly, download the Jenkins log file through the command `$ wget http://192.168.33.10/logs/jenkins/jenkins.log`.

 If you prefer to test automatically, just run `$ ./test.sh`.
 Likewise, if you prefer to test against EC2 instances, rather than local VMs, just run `$ cd aws/ && ./test.sh`.